-Floors including sub-floors

-Repair category 1

-Notes No significant defects evident.
+Floors including sub-floors Repair category 1 Notes Flooring is loose and uneven in places and slopes off level in places which may be indicative of past settlement.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.